 Here are some of my favorite quotes on education: "Live as if you were to die tomorrow.
-Learn as if you were to live forever." --Mahatma Ghandi "Intelligence plus character--that is the true goal of education." --Martin Luther King, Jr. "The mind is not a vessel to be filled, but a fire to be kindled." --Plutarch "The educated differ from the uneducated as much as the living differ from the dead." --Aristotle "Knowledge will bring you the opportunity to make a difference." --Claire Fagin "You'll never know everything about anything, especially something you love." --Julia Child "If you think education is expensive, try ignorance." --Derek Bok "Education is the power to think clearly, the power to act well in the world's work, and the power to appreciate life." --Brigham Young "Learning is not attained by chance, it must be sought for with ardor and attended to with diligence." --Abigail Adams "I think you learn... read more
+Learn as if you were to live forever." --Mahatma Ghandi "Intelligence plus character--that is the true goal of education." --Martin Luther King, Jr. "The mind is not a vessel to be filled, but a fire to be kindled." --Plutarch "The educated differ from the uneducated as much as the living differ from the dead." --Aristotle "Knowledge will bring you the opportunity to make a difference." --Claire Fagin "You'll never know everything about anything, especially something you love." --Julia Child "If you think education is expensive, try ignorance." --Derek Bok "Education is the power to think clearly, the power to act well in the world's work, and the power to appreciate life." --Brigham Young "Learning is not attained by chance, it must be sought for... read more

 Greetings!
 Today's post is about learning styles.
 One of the most important things that helps teachers provide better instruction is the knowledge of a student’s learning style.
 My belief is based upon the teachings of noted educational theorist, Dr. Howard Gardner.
 Dr. Gardner posits that there are “multiple intelligences,” that define our individual learning styles and complement each other (by working together) through our learning processes.
 His 1983 book, Frames of Mind, detailed his initial findings in this area.
 In my educational practice, I attempt to identify my students' learning styles by doing extensive diagnostic testing in the very beginning.
 In my tutoring classes this may consist of having students to write a paragraph or two in the target language we are studying or work some basic math problems.
 Diagnostics also include inquiring about student preferences, because students generally do better in the areas that they like.
 After diagnostics, I set a plan... read more